Yes — Codex can generate video. Not natively, but with a one-command CLI that plugs directly into its shell workflow.

 Does Sora 2 Pro work better with Codex since both are from OpenAI?

 Sora 2 Pro is available through AnyCap alongside the other models.
-If you prefer staying in the OpenAI ecosystem end-to-end, use Sora 2 Pro (and GPT Image 2 for stills).
-The CLI command is the same regardless.
+If you prefer staying in the OpenAI ecosystem end-to-end — Codex + GPT Image 2 for stills + Sora 2 Pro for video — AnyCap routes all of them through one CLI.
+But you can also mix: Codex + Seedream 5 for stills + Veo 3.1 for video.
+The command is the same regardless.

 The Bottom Line